 If your child has physical difficulties, special resources will be bought in to accommodate your child’s needs, such as special cutlery, place mats, table rests and chair supports.

-Pupil progress meeting and moderation meetings are held termly.
-This is a meeting where the class teacher discusses the progress of all pupils with other teachers in school and is overseen by the Deputy Head (Mrs Hughes) and the Key Stage 1 and Foundation Stage Co-ordinator (Miss Pitt).
+Pupil progress meetings and moderation meetings are held termly.
+This is a meeting where the class teacher discusses the progress of all pupils with other teachers in school and is overseen by the SENDCo's.
 These meetings may indicate further support for some pupils.

 Occasionally pupils may need assessing or we may need to seek advice from an outside agency such as Speech and Language or an Educational Psychologist.
 A referral will be completed with your support and consent and forwarded to the most appropriate agency.